Muamer Tanković: Style of play

-Inspired by his idol Zlatan Ibrahimović, Tanković described himself as a "technical player" that he can score and has vision.
-He also known for "super skills, eye for goal and clever passing".
+Inspired by his idol Zlatan Ibrahimović, Tanković described himself as a "technical player" that can score and has vision.
+He is also known for "super skills, eye for goal and clever passing".
 Newspaper The Independent described Tanković's ability as "effective", due to his main forward position, his key attributes – guile, creativity and vision, as well as, his "excellent movement that it make him hard to track as he operates between the lines."